North African ostrich: Habitat and distribution

 The North African ostrich was widespread from western to northeastern Africa.
 It used to range from Ethiopia and Sudan in the east throughout the Sahel to Senegal and Mauritania in the west, and north to Egypt and southern Morocco.
 It has now disappeared from large parts of this range and it only remains in 6 of the 18 countries where it originally occurred.
 This subspecies may also have occurred in the Sinai Peninsula, where Arabian ostriches once lived.
 North African ostriches can be found in open fields and the savannahs, especially in the Sahel of Africa.
-In Israel, the introduced North African ostriches live in grasslands, semi-deserts and plains.

 Conservation status

 The North African ostrich had dramatically declined to the point where it is now included on CITES Appendix I and some treat it as Critically Endangered.
 The North African ostrich is part of a project by the Sahara Conservation Fund (SCF) with the aim of saving the subspecies from extinction and restore its populations in its former ranges in the Sahara and the Sahel.